 Applications require the following components:

-1. An internship funding proposal (see the next question below for information about research assistantship funding proposals: they have different requirements)
+1. An internship funding proposal (see the next question below for information about research fellowship funding proposals: they have different requirements)

 2. A resume (How to create a great resume)

-4. A letter (or saved official email) or online form of confirmation from your internship/research assistantship sponsor.
+3. A letter (or saved official email) or online confirmation form from your internship/research fellowship sponsor.

 Check the application deadline and make sure that it is submitted on time; late submissions will not be considered.
-Funding applications for both internships and research assistantships are online.
+Funding applications for both internships and research fellowships are online.

 Your proposal must be a well-written and carefully-edited 2-page document (12-pt, double-spaced text, normal margins.)
 Please include your name and page number in the upper right corner (header) of all pages.
-Important: there are separate proposal guidelines for general (non-academic) internships and for research assistantships with Sewanee faculty (see below for RA guidelines).
+Important: there are separate proposal guidelines for general (non-academic) internships and for research fellowships with Sewanee faculty go here.

 1) Provide a comprehensive overview of the organization that you will be working with and what your specific responsibilities/projects will be as an intern.